taxborn/taxborn.com/src/notes/ovh-vps-setup.md

 updated_at: 2024-12-10T19:32:52-06:00
 ---

-First thing I do is change the `ubuntu` user password, and update the system.
+First thing I do is change the `ubuntu` user password, and update the system:

-1. `passwd`, save this JIC, I use 1Password.
+1. `passwd`, save this in a password manager, like 1Password or Proton Pass
 2. `sudo apt update && sudo apt upgrade -y`

 Then I `reboot` the system.
 It's good to make sure everything is up-to-date.

 # SSH and security